-Shannon D. Martin has served as Vice President, Chief Accounting Officer and Assistant Treasurer since 2012.
+Shannon D. Martin has served as Vice President-Valuations since March 2020.
+Previously, Mr. Martin served as Vice President, Chief Accounting Officer and Assistant Treasurer since 2012.
 From 2006 to 2012, Mr. Martin worked as an independent consultant and performed financial advisory services for several clients, including functioning as acting Chief Accounting Officer from 2008 to 2011 for EquaTerra, Inc. From 1999 to 2006, Mr. Martin was a director of accounting integration and audit with Quanta Services, Inc. (NYSE: PWR), which provides specialty contracting services to the power, natural gas and telecommunications industries, where he focused on the development of integrated accounting, business and information system processes and the company's acquisition and integration strategies.
 From 1992 to 1999, Mr. Martin, a certified public accountant, worked at Arthur Andersen as a manager in the Commercial Services group.